-There are many new terms and names of technologies that you will encounter when looking for a digital keyboard.
+There are many new terms and technologies that you will run into when looking for a digital keyboard.

-Here are some of the most common and important ones that you should know and understand to make an informed buying decision.
+Here are some of the most common and important ones that you should know and understand.

 Functions and Features

-Not only do digital pianos provide versatility and convenience not available with acoustic pianos, but they also come with a bunch of extra features that make playing and learning more enjoyable and fun.
+Not only do digital pianos provide versatility and convenience not available on acoustic pianos, but they also come with a bunch of extra features that make playing and learning more enjoyable.

 The tone of an acoustic piano is quite complex and consists of many different elements.

-Depending on the model, digital pianos reproduce various nuances of an acoustic piano sound to get even closer to the sound of a real acoustic piano.
+Depending on the model, digital pianos reproduce various nuances of piano sound to get even closer to the sound of a real acoustic piano.

 Other elements of piano sound reproduced in some digital pianos (typically higher-end models) include: